 2. Chemical Splash & Dust

 New product requirements and test methods have been added for products intended to provide protection against chemical splash, dust, and fine dust.
 Protectors meeting the requirements will be marked D3, D4, or D5, respectively, on their frames or housings.
 While we won’t detail each of the different levels D3-5, know that products may satisfy more than one use category and will be marked accordingly.

 3. Optical Radiation

-Welding applications expose the worker to Optical Radiation are rated and require different shaded filters to protect them.
-These levels of of protection are based on the intensity of the hazard.
+Welding applications that expose the worker to Optical Radiation are rated and require different shaded filters to protect them.
+These levels of protection are based on the intensity of the hazard.
 For example, welding filters will be marked with a “W” and the required shade for the application will follow after the filter type.
 So a shade 10 welding filter will be marked W10.
-In short, Ultra-Violet, Infrared, Visible Light and other types of potential optical radiation are identified and scaled.
-The manufacture of the safety eyewear will rate their product performance using these designators and scales.
+In short, Ultraviolet, Infrared, Visible Light, and other types of potential optical radiation are identified and scaled.
+The manufacturer of the safety eyewear will rate their product performance using these designators and scales.

 4. SIZE REQUIREMENTS

 The eyewear industry is aware that people of all sizes and shapes will need to wear safety glasses.
 ANSI has rated products designed for smaller heads with the letter “H”.

 So, what is the takeaway here?
 If you are wearing safety eyewear that has the Z87.1 markings you are in compliance.
 The Z87.1-2010 standard is in effect and incorporated into the OSHA regulations covering PPE however the regulations allow the 3 latest versions of the standard to still be used.
 Manufacturers will include new markings as they bring new products to the market.
 We suggest you begin to look at safety eyewear requirements from the perspective of the potential hazards and become more familiar with the standard.
 More details about the changes can be found at www.safetyequipment.org.
 Copies of the standard may be obtained through ANSI at www.ansi.org.